autofahren in suedtirol ritten

 • Dipped headlights:

-• Brennero Motorway (A22):
+• Brennero Motorway:

-• Warning vest and triangle:
+• High-visibility vest and warning triangle:

-• Blood-alcohol limit:
+• Blood alcohol limit:

-• Child seats:
+• Child seats with alarms:

-The compulsory alarm for child seats in Italy came into force in 2019: Parents of children up to 4 years must equip the child seat with an alarm system to prevent infants from being left in the car.
-This obligation applies to vehicles registered in Italy.
-Non-compliance is punishable by fines of up to 323 euros, and a deduction of 5 driving licence points or a temporary withdrawal of the driving licence for up to 2 months (in case of a new offence within two years).
+In Italy, there is a legal requirement for child seats to have alarms.
+Parents of children up to four years old must use a child seat with an alarm system to prevent young children from being left behind in the car.
+This requirement applies to vehicles registered in Italy.
+Failure to comply can result in fines of up to € 323.00, a deduction of five driving licence points, or a driving licence suspension of up to two months (in case of repeated offences within two years).

-Since 2019, a wildlife accident must also be reported to the responsible authorities (e.g. Forestry Station Renon, phone: +39 0471 356229, Silandro, phone: +39 0473 736130, or Brunico, phone: +39 0474 582230) if the wild animal was only hit in order to be able to initiate a control search.
-Previously, this was only the case if the animal died in the accident.
+Since 2019, wildlife accidents must be reported even if the animal is only struck (for example, to the Renon Forestry Office, phone: +39 0471 356229, Silandro, phone: +39 0473 736130, or Brunico, phone: +39 0474 582230).
+This allows a search to be initiated.
+Previously, the reporting requirement only applied if the animal was killed in the accident.

 • Further prohibitions:

-More useful information:
+Further useful information:

 Suggest an edit/correction